HermanMartinus/justsketchme-frontend/_posts/2021-12-13-creating-complex-scenes-with-justsketchme.md

 Create composite backgrounds by dropping in various elements and gizmos and gadgets that roughly make up the idea in your head and get to tracing.

 Yes, we said the devil word.
-Tracing, or using references as we like to call it, can help guide your hand and acquaint you with shapes and perspective in a beneficial way.
+Tracing, or using references as we like to call it, can help guide your hand and acquaint you with shapes and perspectives in a beneficial way.
 Get comfortable with mapping out the idea in your head with things at your disposal and study it by _drawing_ it.

 It sounds a bit like an oversimplification, but see the process as an iterative one and relieve yourself from the stress of the end result by just hacking away at something over and over and learning something from it.

-Don’t know how to draw a stone staircase surrounded by moss covered pillars straight out of your head?
+Don’t know how to draw a stone staircase surrounded by moss-covered pillars straight out of your head?
 I think that very few people do.
 So what do?
 Crank out a reference and get sketching. ;)

 Now go forth brethren and be sure to make a scene :P